Square Enix at E3 2018: Watch live for more details on Kingdom Hearts 3, Shadow of the Tomb Raider and more

 What can we expect?

-Most gamers are hoping a certain spiky haired hero makes an appear, but Square Enix has a few other heavy hitters.
+Most gamers are hoping a certain spiky-haired hero makes an appearance, but Square Enix has a few other heavy hitters.

 Shadow of the Tomb Raider looms large